-Litigation Support and Consultation for attorneys litigating against the Long Term Care Industry.
 Register for one of Cohen's Continuing Legal Education Programs on Nursing Home Litigation - 93 minutes.

 Advocacy for Consumers through third-party tort litigation and legal malpractice lawsuits who have been harmed by excessive divorce costs and other harms resulting from malpractice and Divorce Attorney Billing Abuse.

-Nursing Home Negligence and Abuse Claims (watch Cohen's 1 hour 21 minute instructional/CLE video - for both consumers and counsel).
+Specialized Client representation for Nursing Home Negligence and Abuse Claims (watch Cohen's 1 hour 21 minute instructional/CLE video - for both consumers and counsel).

 Elder Abuse and Assisted Living Facility Litigation

 Past Chair of Public Education, Mercer County Bar Association

 Past Chair of the National Nursing Home Litigation Group of the American Association for Justice

 Past National Chair, American Association for Justice – Sections and Litigation Group Coordination Committee

 Chair of over 35 National and State level instructional attorney seminars on Nursing Home Litigation through the American Association for Justice, The New Jersey Association for Justice, The New Jersey Institute for Continuing Legal Education - and others.

 United States District Court, District of New Jersey